Web Design Blog

-CSS Equal Height Columns with Bottom Border and Margin
+CSS Equal Height Columns With Bottom Border and Margin

 The saga of CSS “equal height columns” is long and frustrating.
 It’s a common and attractive design element, but ever since we stopped using HTML Tables for our 2 and 3 column web page layouts in favor of Divs containers, it’s been a real challenge to implement them using standards based CSS and markup.